• Skip to primary navigation

 • Macarons feet are spreading: your oven is probably too hot.
 Lower your oven by 50°F (10°C).

-• Your macarons stick to the parchment paper after baking: first, I would recommend letting the shells cool completely, at least 20 minutes before trying to remove it.
-If after that you can still remove the shells, bake for another 5 minutes.
+• Your macarons stick to the parchment paper after baking: First, I would recommend letting the shells cool completely for at least 20 minutes before trying to remove them.
+If after that, you can still remove the shells, bake for another 5 minutes.

 Vegan Chocolate Hazelnut Easter Egg Macarons